isgeles/UW_Datathon21/README.md

 # Technologies

-pandas, scikit-learn, matplotlib were used for modelling and prediction.
+pandas, seaborn, scikit-learn, matplotlib, and tensorflow were used for data analysis.

+# Modelling

+To make predictions, support vector machines, decision tree, random forest, and neural networks were used for modelling.